 What Can You Do?

 Contact the Villa Park City Council and urge them to prohibit STRs and enact policies that protect Villa Park residents.
+Residents are also encouraged to attend the July 24, 2018 meeting to voice your concerns.

 Short Term Rental Pros and Cons for Homeowners